xsub/accepted/README.md

 and accept any of showed answers, ignoring case.

-[ ] MUCH MORE (well maybe not THAT much xD )
+- [ ] MUCH MORE (well maybe not THAT much xD )

 Options
 ---

 ```
---S: 		solo-operation: no need to do 'read' and pass the answer, aditionally the passed prompt is printed with all variants of answers.
+--S: 		solo-operation: no need to do 'read' and pass the answer, additionally the passed
+		prompt is printed with all variants of answers.

 --strict:	this makes the input prompt accept only listed strings.
 ```

+---
 ### (c) 2018 Pawel.Suchanecki@gmail.com (xsub)
+---